znuny/Znuny-DashboardWidgetSearchProfile/doc/en/feature.md

 ![Search widget](doc/en/images/widget_en.png)

 In addition, it is possible to provide search profiles for individual groups.
+Only groups to which the current user has access are available for selection.

 ![Group-based search templates](doc/en/images/search_profile_group_en.png)